I will start with a disclaimer.

-But studies show that children drastically affect many marriages – often negatively.
+However, studies show that children drastically affect many marriages – often negatively.

 Because after having kids, we don’t get the same amount of time, space, or privacy as we had before kids.
 Less time and energy for romance, added pressure on finances, different parenting styles, etc. can make you struggle to maintain your relationship smoothly.

-In order to survive and sail smoothly, we need to put in conscious work and effort to reconnect with each other on a daily basis.
+To survive and sail smoothly, we need to put in conscious work and effort to reconnect with each other on a daily basis.
 And also, always put your spouse first before kids.
 Because ultimately kids need a stable environment in which they see their parents loving each other.

 12. NOT SPENDING QUALITY TIME WITH KIDS